michiosw/secure_vsomeip_modifikation/README.md

 ## Installation and execution for remote client containers

 In order to use the remote connection, you have to redo step 2, 3 and change the name of the container.
 Now two containers are existing.
-A client and a service container.
+A MASTER and a WORKER (SLAVE) container.
 Now a Docker network needs to be created.
 In order to prevent an upcoming ssh password request during the benchmark, public keys are used.
 These need to be created in both containers:

 ```bash
 service ssh enable